 What Are the Best Reasons to Call Out of Work?

-The best reasons to call out of work include illness, personal or family emergencies, mental health breaks, and unavoidable appointments.
-Valid reasons vary, but ultimately, your health and well-being should be prioritized.
+The best reasons to call out of work include illness, family emergencies, mental health needs, transportation failures, and severe weather conditions.